 DEEP TISSUE MASSAGE

-Deep Tissue Sports massage is a type of massage technique that focuses on treating soft tissue aches, pain and injuries that are associated with recreational activities.
-Massage can reduce muscle stiffness and improve relaxation by reducing heart rate and blood pressure.
-The physical therapist will use deep tissue massage techniques to treat the muscle along with manual stretching, myofascial release and trigger point therapy.
+Deep tissue sports massage is a type of massage technique that focuses on treating soft tissue aches, pain and injuries that are associated with recreational activities.
+Deep tissue massage can reduce muscle stiffness and improve relaxation by reducing heart rate and blood pressure.
+Our physical therapist will use deep tissue massage techniques to treat the muscle along with manual stretching, myofascial release and trigger point therapy.

 Percussion massage accelerates the growth and repair of tissues by providing concentrated, rapid, short-duration pulses deep into the tissues of the body.
 This heavily increases blood flow to the area causing pain relief and an increasing range of motion and function.
 Percussive massage also provides a gentle stretch to the muscles and connective tissues improving responsiveness and performance.